-Hydrus is a set of Python based tools for easier and efficient creation of Hypermedia driven REST-APIs.
-Hydrus utilizes the power of Linked Data to create a powerful REST APIs to serve data.
-Hydrus uses the Hydra(W3C) standard for creation and documentation of it’s APIs.
+Hydrus is a cool set of Python tools that make building Hypermedia-driven REST-APIs way easier and more efficient.
+It taps into the power of Linked Data to create some seriously powerful REST APIs for serving data.
+Plus, Hydrus uses the Hydra(W3C) standard for creating and documenting its APIs.
+Pretty neat, right?

 Design